Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 Fernsehen)

-Col-R-Tel electronics add color saturation values to the picture.
-Normally, CRT brightness (luminance) is an average of three color values.
-The kit's color saturation values add or subtract from this average.
-Of course, the display is still monochrome.
-Yet when the viewer watches through the color disc, he perceives true color pictures.
-Another circuit alters incoming NTSC-standard color signals to produce field-sequential color signals.
-The electronics also keep the wheel in step with station color signals.
+Col-R-Tel kit electronics added color saturation values to the picture.
+Normally, CRT brightness (luminance) was the sum of three color values.
+The kit's color saturation values added or subtracted from this sum.
+Of course, the display was still monochrome.
+Yet when watching through the color disc, the viewer perceived true color pictures.
+An adapter circuit modified incoming NTSC-standard color signals to produce field-sequential color signals.
+The electronics also kept the wheel in step with station color signals.

 Lunar Col-R-Tel

-Westinghouse cameras.
+Westinghouse Moon cameras.
 For the early Apollo missions, Westinghouse designed and supplied monochrome and color cameras.
-As the Westinghouse-Apollo TV camera program manager, Stanley Lebar led the camera development group.
+At Westinghouse, Stanley Lebar was the Apollo TV camera program manager.
+Stan led the camera development group.
 Larkin Niemyer directed engineering efforts on the color cameras.
-Beginning with Apollo 10, lunar missions included a color model for the Command Module.
+Beginning with Apollo 10, lunar missions included a color mooncam in the Command Module.

 Westinghouse logo

 RCA cameras.
 RCA supplied color cameras for Apollo 15, 16 and 17.
-One of RCA's important contributions was that it corrected the picture gamma (brightness in relation to signal strength).
+The RCA camera had an image area of 0.5 by 0.38 inch, about the same as in the WEC camera.
+(RCA, Ultricon and SIT 10) One of RCA's important contributions was that it corrected the picture gamma (brightness in relation to signal strength).

 RCA logo

 Less blooming.
-The result of this change was less blooming or clipping of bright picture details.
-Gone were the Smurf-like astronaut pictures!
-Since Mission Control could remotely operate the RCA camera, the camera could follow the lunar liftoff.
+The gamma correction circuit reduced the blooming or clipping of bright picture details.
+Gone were the Smurf-like astronaut pictures that viewers noticed in previous Apollo television transmissions!
+Since Mission Control in Houston could remotely operate the RCA camera, the camera could follow the lunar liftoff.
 RCA dubbed the camera the Ground-Controlled Television Assembly or GCTA.
-Soon after the camera's introduction, astronauts shortened the name to "gotcha."
+Soon after the camera's introduction, astronauts shortened the name to “gotcha.”
 Robert G. Horner managed the engineering design team.
 Sam Russell was RCA's project engineer for the Apollo cameras.
-A link to his story appears at the end of this page.
+A link to his story appears at the end of this article.

 Go to Page: 1 2 3 Next